Financial Institution Engagements

 We provide bankruptcy and out-of-court strategies for businesses facing the challenges created by industry and market pressures, disruptions in liquidity, litigation, or the stresses of an uncertain economy.

-We provide litigation and out-of-court solutions for lenders and businesses frustrated by the bankruptcy or insolvency of their borrowers, vendors or customers.
+Our bankruptcy attorneys provide litigation and out-of-court solutions for lenders and businesses frustrated by the bankruptcy or insolvency of their borrowers, vendors or customers.

 Our clients include Fortune 500 as well as middle-market companies and lenders as well as commercial borrowers in a variety of industries, including food and beverage, hospitality, real estate and healthcare.
-In the bankruptcy arena, we have extensive experience representing chapter 11 debtors in possession, creditors’ committees, chapter 7 and chapter 11 trustees, chapter 15 debtors, chapter 11 plan administrators and individual creditors.
+In the bankruptcy arena, we have extensive experience representing chapter 11 debtors in possession, creditors’ committees, financial institutions, chapter 7 and chapter 11 trustees, chapter 15 debtors, chapter 11 plan administrators and individual creditors.

 Meyer Suozzi looks forward to providing you with practical solutions and creative options for your business.